 barberries prefer a partially shaded to sunny location.
 They have no special requirements for the soil and grow on calcareous, dry to moderately moist substrates.
 2

 Barberry bushes are usually purchased as young plants in pots.
-They can be repotted in the garden from spring to autumn.
+They can be transplanted into the garden from spring to autumn.
 They generally do not require fertilization or watering.
 The bush is summer green and has many thorns.
 When it blooms, hermaphroditic, yellow, fragrant flowers appear.
 If you want to eat the berries, you should choose low-acid, seedless varieties.

 Industrial production